-III.A.1.b) Prior to appointment in the program, fellows should have successfully completed a residency in orthopaedic surgery in a program that satisfies III.A.1.
+III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a residency in orthopaedic surgery, plastic surgery, or surgery in a program that satisfies III.A.1.
+(Core) III.A.1.b).(1) An ACGME-accredited fellowship program may accept a candidate participating in the joint plastic surgery-hand surgery pathway who does not satisfy the eligibility requirements in III.A.1.b), but who does meet all of the following additional qualifications and conditions: III.A.1.b).(1).(a) determination by the American Board of Plastic Surgery that the applicant has met the curricular requirements for the integrated plastic surgery residency; (Core) III.A.1.b).(1).(b) evaluation by the program director, residency Clinical Competency Committee, and fellowship selection committee of the applicant's suitability to enter the program, based on prior education and review of the summative evaluations of education in the core specialty; and, (Core) III.A.1.b).(1).(c) advance approval by the Review Committee.
+(Core) surgery program, inc ackground and Intent: Information regarding the joint plastic surgery-hand luding program eligibility and fellow eligibility requirements, can be found and Resources page of the Plastic Surgery section of the ACGME III.A.1.c) Fellow Eligibility Exception The Review Committees for Orthopaedic Surgery and Plastic Surgery will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)

-III.A.1.c) Fellow Eligibility Exception

-The Review Committee for Orthopaedic Surgery will allow the following exception to the fellowship eligibility requirements:

-III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:

-III.A.1.c).(1).(a)

-evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

-III.A.1.c).(1).(b) review and approval of the applicant's

-exceptional qualifications by the GMEC; and,

-III.A.1.c).(1).(c) verification of Educational Commission for certification.
-(Core)

-Foreign Medical Graduates (ECFMG)

-III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical matriculation.
-(Core)

-Competency Committee within 12 weeks of